ShubhamRattra/Matlab_Programs/README.md

 # Matlab_Programs
-These are basic matlb programs which I practised while learning matlab.
+These are basic matlab programs which I practised while learning matlab.